uv

 uv lock --upgrade-package numpy

 When packages are being added, removed, or upgraded, you’ll notice that a few files update accordingly within the project directory.
-The pyproject.toml metadata file has a dependency field that will reflect whatever change took place, and the uv.lock file will update as well (recall that this file doesn’t appear until a project command is run).
+The pyproject.toml metadata file has a dependency field that will reflect whatever change took place, and the uv.lock file will update as well.